simonspa/corryvreckan/src/modules/ClicpixAnalysis/README.md

 **Status**: Functional

 #### Description
-This algorithm associates CLICpix2 DUT clusters to tracks using a spatial cut (device type not checked).
+This module associates CLICpix2 DUT clusters to tracks using a spatial cut (device type not checked).
 A significant number of analysis plots are produced.

 #### Parameters
 * `associationCut`: Maximum distance between a track and cluster for them to be associated.
 Units of mm.
 Default value is `0.05` (50um).